The way to survive unpredictability is to equip ourselves with the skills to navigate it.

 A more empowering approach, when we consider the years ahead of us, is to assume that the future is unknowable and instead to think of the skills we will need to deal with that very unpredictability.
 There are three that will be core to this project.
 And the good news is they are available to us now.

 The first is curiosity, a desire to keep on learning, to cross-pollinate our existing knowledge and insights with ideas from other disciplines.
-Read pretty much any book about great business leaders and you will be stuck by how widely many of them read and how much they have committed themselves to continual study and investigation of the world around them.
+Read pretty much any book about great business leaders and you will be struck by how widely many of them read and how much they have committed themselves to continual study and investigation of the world around them.

 Curiosity will form the basis of a lifetime of learning.
 As Lynda Gratton at the London Business School has pointed out, there are babies already born in the rich world who will live to be 100.
 That will mean a work life of 60 years.
 No job, no career, no industry will remain unchanged in that time, which means the skills we had when we entered work will become next to useless as we progress through it.
 Gratton predicts a future ‘career’ as being one built on many “mini retirements”, moments of retraining that will equip us for the next phase of work.